mpsonntag/snippets/notes/wfh/odml.md

 - currently we have section type defined as a required attribute in format
 - so far we have not checked the format required attributes. we now have a prototype validation that does this.
 I would like to remove some of the hard checks that are still in various code places.
 - specifically we have not checked section type until now. now that we check for required attributes.
 If we keep this, we could render a lot of existing files that have not specified 'type' unsaveable since this is now an error.
 - we could have a workaround e.g. render the required format validation as a mere warning for now, add a deprecation warning and switch to error in a couple of releases.
 - further there is a difference between how a section is created from a sectionable and how it is normally initialized: by default it assigns type='undefined'.
   - section init and create_section should behave the same
   - I really don't like 'undefined'.
 If we keep it, should we switch to something else e.g. 'n/a'?

 - should we also keep a release list to keep track of all the deprecated things we have lying around to remember to actually remove them after a couple of releases?
 Maybe as an own section in the README and documentation so people can see which features will be removed at which point in time? would that be a nice scheme?
+ -> generally a good and accepted idea! have its own file -> deprecations.md and link prominently from the readme and documentation.

 # new features